itec285/python-epson-printer/README.md

 * Bold ON/OFF
 * Underline ON/OFF
 * Font size

+#### QR Code commands
+* each of the 5 QR code commands needed to print QR codes based on text input.

 ##### Bit image commands
 * print arbitrary long bitmap pixels array